 There are several ways to run Event Viewer.

-In all versions of Windows, you can also click on Start and then Run, or type the Windows Key + R, and then type eventvwr and click OK.
+In all versions of Windows, you can also click on Start and then Run (or type the Windows Key + R), and then type eventvwr and click OK.

 Event logs

-Depending on your version of Windows and additional software you have installed, there may be several logs visible.
+Depending on your version of Windows and the additional software you have installed, there may be several logs visible.

 Event Viewer in Windows 11.
 Click for larger image.
 (Screenshot: askleo.com)

-If you click on the “>” in front of Windows Logs, you’ll find five Windows logs:
+If you click on the “>” in front of Windows Logs, you’ll find five Windows logs.

-Windows event logs.
+Windows logs in Event Viewer.
 (Screenshot: askleo.com)

-• Application: Applications running under Windows are supposed to log their events here, unless they’ve created their own Event Viewer log.
+• Application: Applications running under Windows are supposed to log their events here (unless they’ve created their own Event Viewer log).

 • Security: Windows logs a host of security-related events here.